Ernek/song_recommender/README.md

 # song_recommender
-This is a recommender system of songs employing machine learning models to assess song similarities from a given song or set of songs to generate music playlists
+This is a song recommender system employing machine learning.
+The model is capable of determining similarities between a chosen song (or set of songs) and songs from a music library which enables the automatic generation of music playlists.